Larva (TV series): Production

 Larva was launched by TUBA Entertainment in 2011, with adult viewers in mind.
 The producers aimed to create a cartoon that could appeal to an audience of a wide age scale.
 It debuted on the national channel, KBS and on cable television with short, 90-second episodes.
 The series quickly became popular, and as of September 2015 was sold to more than 40 countries, including Canal Plus in France, as well as merchandising contracts taking place in Taiwan, Germany, Turkey and Chile, among others.
-The creators earned 1 million dollars in royalties in the first three months of launching related merchandise, including toys and stationery products.
+The creators earned 1 million won in royalties in the first three months of launching related merchandise, including toys and stationery products.
+In 2018, Netflix acquired rights to the franchise and announced they would continue the series with Larva Island.
+On February 2019, it was announced that Larva Island was renewed for a second and final season.
+In 2023, it was announced that TUBAn and Astro-Nomical are set to produce a feature-length Larva film with a script written by Erica Rivinoja.